Leclerc grabs pole ahead of Verstappen for Australian Grand Prix

 While Mercedes' speed is improving, it still has problems with porpoising -- bouncing too much at speed.
 But fifth was a major improvement for Hamilton, who only qualified 16th in Jeddah.
 His team-mate George Russell was sixth on Saturday.

+"Compared to yesterday and to the last race, today was a good day for me," said Britain's Hamilton.

+"I almost got P4, which would have been cool, but we'll be fighting for that position tomorrow."

-In a morale-boost, both McLarens made Q3 for the first time this season with Daniel Ricciardo coming seventh.
-Esteban Ocon in an Alpine was eighth and Carlos Sainz in the other Ferrari only ninth.
+In a morale-boost, both McLarens made the third part of qualifying for the first time this season with Daniel Ricciardo coming seventh.
+Esteban Ocon in an Alpine was eighth and Carlos Sainz in the other Ferrari ninth.

 Veteran Fernando Alonso, who has been quick all weekend in the Alpine, had to settle for 10th after crashing at Turn 11, saying on the radio he couldn't shift down gears.

-But it was a dismal day for four-time world champion Sebastian Vettel, who sent his Aston Martin into a wall at high speed in the final practice Saturday and managed just three laps in qualifying.
+It was a dismal day for four-time world champion Sebastian Vettel, who sent his Aston Martin into a wall at high speed in the final practice and managed just three laps in qualifying.

 He finished 18th to cap a miserable time for the German, who missed the opening two races of the year with Covid, suffered engine failure on Friday and was fined 5,000 euros (US$5,437) after riding a moped on the track.